ragmel/cocoma/doc/source/COCOMA/02_how_to_use_it.rst

      ...
    </emulation>

 The 'emuresourceType' value is used for a check to ensure that all distributions in an emulstion are of the specified type (CPU in this case).
-For Emulations with multiple distributions use 'MIX'
+For Emulations with multiple distributions over different resource types use 'MIX'

 * **Distribution**